 Social workers often have master's degrees, but a bachelor's can often be enough.
 Some residential care settings, such as children's homes, supported living environments, and schools for children with special needs routinely hire applicants with only undergraduate degrees.

 Working with children on the spectrum is one of the most challenging and rewarding career paths you can choose, and due to the high prevalence of children with ASD, it's a career path that's likely to last a lifetime.
-If you'd like more information on our degree programs so you can start working with autistic children, visit us online.
+If you'd like more information on our degree programs so you can start working with autistic children, request more information below.